opeyemiajibola/Web-App-DevOps-Project/README.md

 ## Completed Project Milestones

-- **Defined Networkng Services with IaC**: Created a terraform module for setting up networking services for AKS
+- **Defined Networkng Services with IaC**: Created a terraform module for setting up networking services for AKS cluster.
+- **Defined an AKS Cluster with IaC**: Created a terraform module to automate the provisioning of an AKS cluster.